joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

 Tools such as Visual Studio Code allows you to utilize git source control efficiently, and of course, you can use Git directly from the command line, however, sometimes you want an easy way to leverage Git through a point and click interface, there a lot of tools out there to give you easy access to Git, but today I will concentrate on Github Desktop.

-If you are looking at something a bit more powerful, then I suggest [Atlassian Sourcetree](https://www.atlassian.com/software/sourcetree "Atlassian Sourcetree").
+If you are looking at something a bit more powerful _(especially if you are wanting to do submodules)_, then I suggest [Atlassian Sourcetree](https://www.atlassian.com/software/sourcetree "Atlassian Sourcetree").

 Introducing Github Desktop... _"Focus on what matters instead of fighting with Git.
 Whether you're new to Git or a seasoned user, GitHub Desktop simplifies your development workflow."_